BillWhite/CMakeProject/README.md

 The directories are:

-    project/                         This is the "repo_name" setting
+    project/                         This is the "project_slug" setting
                                      when the project is created.
 The
                                      CMake source directory will be inside
                                      this directory.
 This is a useful